Boston City Hall: Negative

 Popular news media considers City Hall the "world's ugliest building", including the Boston Globe and the Telegraph.

 In the 1960s, Mayor John F. Collins reportedly gasped as the design was first unveiled, and someone in the room blurted out, "What the hell is that?"
 City Hall is very unpopular with some Bostonians, as it is with some employees of the building.
 In 2006 some described it as a dark and unfriendly eyesore.
 In part, such opinions are a reaction against greater Boston's numerous examples of concrete modernism from the 1960s.

-The post-9/11 environment has dramatically changed what had been intended as a civil center and community space on the stairways and plaza around the building.
-Public access has been sharply reduced by the erection of security barriers and closing of numerous entrances.

-In addition, the building's popularity declined as the tide turned away from modernism in New England to more traditional and post-modern styles in the 1970s and 1980s.
+The building's popularity declined as the tide turned away from modernism in New England to more traditional and post-modern styles in the 1970s and 1980s.
 The building was no longer new, architectural monumentality fell out of favor, and the idea of a "new" era and a "new" Boston became old-fashioned.
 The changes in style coincided with political changes, as Kevin White's mayoral administration ended.

+Following the September 11 attacks, the environment changed from what had been intended as a civil center and community space on the stairways and plaza around the building as public access was sharply reduced by the erection of security barriers and closing of numerous entrances.

 Under subsequent administrations, which focused on neighborhoods rather than the center city, and decentralization instead of centralized civic power, funding was funneled away from City Hall.
 Compared to the Boston Public Library, some users and occupants have found City Hall to be unpleasant and dysfunctional.
 It has been the butt of jokes in some local magazines.
 The structure's complex interior spaces and sometimes-confusing floor plan have not been mitigated by quality wayfinding, signage, graphics or lighting.

-A commentator wrote in 2006 that "I believe it's only a matter of time, and it will have to be totally removed, not modified, not retrofitted, not adapted."
+In 2006, a commentator wrote that, "I believe it's only a matter of time, and it will have to be totally removed, not modified, not retrofitted, not adapted."
 In 2008, the building was voted "World's Ugliest Building" in an online poll by the travel agency Virtualtourist.
 A number of news outlets picked up that moniker, and Mayor Tom Menino adopted it during his long tenure as a boon to tourism.
 A 2013 essay by columnist Paul McMorrow in the Boston Globe described it as "the worst building in the city" and advocated demolition.
 Curbed Boston included City Hall on its 2018 list of Boston's "10 ugliest buildings."
 A 2016 Boston Globe essay about "Boston flops, flubs, and failures" said City Hall was "cracking internally like a dead molar waiting to be pulled.

+Landmark designation

+The Boston Landmarks Commission voted on December 10, 2024, to recommend landmark designation for the building.
+City Hall formally became a Boston Landmark on January 24, 2025.